anthofflab/MimiSSPs.jl/README.md

 ## Data and Calibration

-As shown above, the `SSPs` component imports socioeconomic data corresponding to a provided SSP model and SSP, and emissions data corresponding to RCP model and Representative Concentration Pathway (RCP).
-Note that much work has been done to pair each RCP with an SSP, as described by [Carbon Brief](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change) so there are customary pairings as noted below, but we leave it to the user to decide which they wish to use.
+As shown above, the `SSPs` component imports the following with the following options.
+For contextual information and details see [Carbon Brief](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change).

+1. socioeconomic data for which the user specifies (1) a SSP source and (2) an SSP
+* `SSP_source` options: Benveniste, IIASA GDP*, OECD Env-Growth*, PIK GDP_32*
 * `SSP` option: SSP1, SSP2, SSP3, SSP4, SSP5
-* `SSPmodel` options: Benveniste, IIASA GDP*, OECD Env-Growth*, PIK GDP_32*

 _***IMPORTANT** Please note that the IIASA GDP, OECD Env-Growth, and PIK GDP_23 options are currently experimental implementations of Kikstra et al., 2021 and are under development, we advise using Benveniste for now and contacting the authors of this repository if you are interested in using the other three._

-* `RCP` options: RCP1.9 (suggested pairing with SSP1), RCP2.6 (suggested pairing with SSP1),  RCP4.5 (suggested pairing with SSP2), RCP7.0 (suggested pairing with SSP3), and RCP8.5 (suggested pairing with SSP5)
+2. emissions data for which the user specifies (1) an emissions source and (2) an emissions scenario made up an SSP **combined** with a mitigation target as defined by a Representative Concentration Pathway (RCP).
-* `RCPmodel` options: Leach
+* `emissions_scenario` options: Leach
+* `emissions_source` options:  SSP119, SSP126, SSP245, SSP370, SSP585

 ### Data Sources

-The available SSP models are sourced as follows:
+The available SSP sources are as follows:

 * Benvensite: Benveniste, H., Oppenheimer, M., & Fleurbaey, M. (2020).
 Effect of border policy on exposure and vulnerability to climate change.
 Proceedings of the National Academy of Sciences, 117(43), 26692-26702.
 * IIASA GDP, OECD Env-Growth, PIK GDP-32: these models draw directly from the IIASA Database [here](https://tntcat.iiasa.ac.at/SspDb/dsd?Action=htmlpage&page=10) from Riahi et al., 2017 and proceed to post-process the data according to a procedure outlined in the Github Repository [openmodels/SSP-Extensions](https://github.com/openmodels/SSP-Extensions), cited in [Kikstra et al., 2021](http://dx.doi.org/10.1088/1748-9326/ac1d0b) and described/replicated in detail in `calibration/src/Kikstra_Rising.ipynb`.
 Again, as stated above, **please note** that these three options are currently experimental implementations of Kikstra et al., 2021 and are under development, we advise using Benveniste for now and contacting the authors of this repository if you are interested in using the other three.

-The available RCP models are sourced as follows:
+The available emissions sources are as follows:

 * Leach: This model draws data directly from the FAIRv2.0 model repository [here](https://github.com/FrankErrickson/MimiFAIRv2.jl) and originally published in [Leach et al., 2021](https://doi.org/10.5194/gmd-14-3007-2021), see `calibration/src/Leach.ipynb` for replication.